arabog/ALX_T_Notes/wk3/day4/io_redirection/input_output_redirection.md

 ![l7](l7.png?raw=true "l7")

 ## grep – Print Lines Matching a Pattern
-grep is a powerful program used to find text patterns within files.
+grep is a powerful program used to **find text patterns within files**.
 It's used like this:
 ```
 grep pattern [file...]
 ```